 he will serve me.

-7 He who practices deceit won’t dwell within my house.
+7 He who practices deceit will not dwell within my house.

-He who speaks falsehood won’t be established before my eyes.
+He who speaks falsehood will not be established before my eyes.

 8 Morning by morning, I will destroy all the wicked of the land,

-to cut off all the workers of iniquity from God’s city.
+to cut off all the workers of iniquity from the city of God.

 20 For lack of wood a fire goes out.